-To be completed before signing the "Autorización de Entrega Diploma" document of the Registrar's Office.
+To be completed before signing the Autorizacion de Entrega Diploma document of Registar Office.

-✓ Requirements PhD MS MA Grade Index:3.0 or above $\checkmark$ $\checkmark$ $\checkmark$ Credits: As stipulated by the program of study, 72 credits minimum. $\checkmark$ Credits: As stipulated by the program of study, 34 credits minimum. $\checkmark$ $\checkmark$ Residence: A minimum of two years of full-time work must be completed at UCC ~ ✓ Time limitations: A maximum of 7 years to satisfy all the requirements. $\checkmark$ Time limitations: A maximum of 4 years to complete all the requirements $\checkmark$ $\checkmark$ Qualifying examination. $\checkmark$ Comprehensive examination. $\checkmark$ $\checkmark$ Dissertation or thesis defense. $\checkmark$ $\checkmark$ Co-author in at least one (1) manuscript accepted for publication $\checkmark$ Pay graduation fees to Cashier's Office $\checkmark$ $\checkmark$ $\checkmark$ Pay printing and binding (3 copies) fees to Cashier's Office $\checkmark$ $\checkmark$ Deliver the approved dissertation/thesis in a CD-ROM $\checkmark$ $\checkmark$ Graduate Program forms completed. $\checkmark$ $\checkmark$ $\checkmark$ Complete Alumni Contact Information (GPBSF11) $\checkmark$ ~ $\checkmark$ Complete Exit Survey (GPBSF12) $\checkmark$ $\checkmark$ $\checkmark$ Return locker and/or GPBS Study Room key (s) (if applicable) $\checkmark$ $\checkmark$ $\checkmark$
+PhD MS MA \checkmark Requirements \checkmark \checkmark \checkmark Grade Index:3.0 or above \checkmark Credits: As stipulated by the probra of study, 72 credits minimum. \checkmark Credits: As stipulated by the probra of study, 34 credits minimum. \checkmark \checkmark Residence: A minimum of two years of full-time work must be completed at UCC \checkmark Time limitations: A maximum of 7 years to satisfy all the requirements. \checkmark \checkmark Time limitations: A maximum of 4 years to complete all the requirements \checkmark Qualifying examination. \checkmark \checkmark Comprehensive examination. \checkmark \checkmark Dissertation or thesis defense. \checkmark Co-author in at least one (1) manuscript accepted for publication \checkmark ~ \checkmark Pay graduation fees to Cashier's Office \checkmark \checkmark Pay printing and binding (3 copies) fees to Cashier's Office \checkmark \checkmark Deliver the approved dissertation/thesis in a CD-ROM \checkmark \checkmark \checkmark Graduate Program forms completed. \checkmark \checkmark \checkmark Complete Alumni Contact Information (GPBSF11) \checkmark \checkmark \checkmark Complete Exit Survey (GPBSF12) \checkmark \checkmark \checkmark Return locker and/or GPBS Study Room key (s) (if applicable)